Photo by M.A. Kleen, Spirit61.info

 The Battle of Belington (Laurel Hill) was fought from Sunday, July 7 to Thursday, July 11, 1861 between Union forces commanded by Brig.
 Gen. Thomas A. Morris and Confederate forces commanded by Brig.
 Gen. Robert S. Garnett in Barbour County, West Virginia during the American Civil War.
 The battle was technically a draw, but defeat at Rich Mountain on July 11 compelled Garnett to abandon his fortified camp at Laurel Hill.

-Accounts of the battle vary, but it involved both infantry and artillery duels.
+Accounts of the fight vary.
 A Confederate soldier wrote to the Richmond Daily Dispatch: “The company had no sooner taken their proper place, when they opened briskly on the foe, which was returned as briskly; but few of the return shots did any execution…,” and “During the latter part of the day the enemy fired a number of bomb shells, grape-shots and balls in the direction of our troops, playing havoc with the trees and shrubbery…”

 Opposing Forces